 (3) The Court may, on the application of a party to the initial proceedings, revoke an order made under subsection (1).

+(4A) An order made under subsection (1) ceases to be in force if the protection order (special guardianship) in relation to which it was made ceases to be in force.

 (4) For the purposes of this section, the regulations —

 (a) are to prescribe the scale of amounts payable; and